webix-hub/docs/data/datatable/columns_configuration.md

 Built-in filters
 ------------------
-The header or footer of a column can contain filter.<br> The following types of filters are available:
+The header or footer of a column can contain filter.
+The following types of filters are available:

 - *textFilter* - text filter.
 Retrieves values which contain mask defined through text field;
 - *selectFilter* - select filter.
 Retrieves values which contain mask defined through dropdown list of possible values.
+- and 6 more..

 Filter is set by property **content** of the **header** attribute.

 {{snippet
 Adding filter to the header of a specific column
 }}
 ~~~js
 columns:[
 	{ id:"col1", header:[{ text:"Column 1", colspan:"2"}, { content:"selectFilter" }]},